sandialabs/tensor_toolbox/README.md

 - Changed [`cp_wopt`](cp_wopt.m) to be able to properly zero out NaN's in data tensor.
 Prior version didn't work even when weight tensor had zeros for the missing data entries because 0 * NaN = NaN.

+- Added ability to do shifting via the tensor [`scale`](@tensor/scale.m) function.
+Also changed this function to use `bsxfun` which should be generally more efficient.

 ## Changes from Version 3.2 (February 10, 2021)

 - Changes to [`export_data`](export_data.m): support formatting of data and lambda values, improved write times for ['sptensor'](@sptensor/) when exporting (fixes #51)